nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ####2.3 Edit task start time

 Samantha's birthday party is tomorrow and she has called to inform you that her party is starting two hours earlier at 5pm instead.
-To change the start time, simply type the following command.
+To change the start time, simply use the following command.

 >Format: **edit** &lt;index&gt; **start** &lt;start time&gt;